Guide to Slot Volatility

 Check the game’s paytable

-You can find the paytables of various slot machines on the ”INFO” page in casino sites.
+You can find the paytables of various slot machines on the ”INFO” page in the brand new slot sites.
 The values normally vary, and can be high or low, depending on the amount of money wagered — some values may also remain unchanged.
 Games that offer large winning amounts may space these values out, and the opposite may be true for low-paying slots.

 You can determine the volatility by analysing the difference between payouts in a payline of 5 similar symbols and 4 similar symbols.
 Low-variance slots tend to bear a difference that ranges from 3 to 4 times.
 Medium-variance slots have a 5 to 10 times difference.
 And high-variance slots normally have a 10-15 times difference.